pmarcosfelipe/node-store/README.md

 # Node-Store

-Project created to study how to create APIs with NODE.
+Project created to study the APIs implementation using NODE based in courses offered by [balta.io](https://balta.io/)

 ## Installation